TheZackNelson/configure-ad/README.md

 7. On `DC-1`:
    - Install **Active Directory Domain Services** using server management and add features.
    - Once installed look for the flag icon in to top right and Promote to Domain Controller → Create new forest: `mydomain.com`
-   - Restart and log back in as: `mydomain.com\labuser`
+   - Restart and log back in as: `mydomain.com\labuser` because we poromoted this to a domain controller we have to add the context of `mydomain.com\`.

 ---